Oreka 1.2 Open Source User Manual

 Compatibility

-The Oreka system runs on Linux, BSD and all versions of Microsoft Windows starting from Win2k.
-Oreka supports most major database systems including IBM DB2, Oracle, MySQL and PostgreSQL.
+The Oreka system runs on Linux, BSD and all versions of Microsoft Windows starting from Windows XP/Server 2003.
+Oreka supports most major database systems including MySQL, PostgreSQL, Oracle and MS-SQL.
 MySQL is the default database.

 Getting VoIP traffic to the Oreka Server